Proverbs 28:25

 Greed produces strife, but trusting the Lord produces stability and blessing.

-25 One who is greedy stirs up strife; but one who trusts in Yahweh will prosper.
+25 A greedy man stirs up strife, but he who trusts in the LORD will prosper.

 Greed produces strife, but trusting the Lord produces stability and blessing.